Coronavirus: Waste and recycling service updates

 The Household Waste Recycling Sites are run by West Sussex County Council.
 Please visit the West Sussex Waste website for further details.

-If you have mixed materials that you would like collected, for example building waste or items that do not fit into the single item list above, members of our team will need to come out and price up your materials.
+If you have mixed materials that you would like collected, for example building waste, members of our team will need to come out and price up your materials.
 This is also known as a supervised collection.

 The mixed materials collection service is currently suspended.